mattwaler/11ty-tailwind/README.md

 ### Assets

-All static assets, like images and fonts, should be placed in `src/_public`, as it is copied as-is into the `dist` directory.
+All static assets, like images and fonts, should be placed in `public`, as it is copied as-is into the `dist` directory.

 ## Scripting